secretsurvivor/Just-Another-Admin-System/README.md

 + Language Support - Will allow other languages to be used for the user interface
 + SQL Injection Protection - Use a hashing algorithm
 + Hammer Entities - Also a Hammer fgd file for easier use in Hammer

+*_Tasks that are required to make JAAS release ready_